Mandorla Eau de Parfum

 6.8 / 10 19 Ratings

 Mandorla (Eau de Parfum) is a perfume by Ortigia for women and men.
 The release year is unknown.
-The scent is powdery-gourmand.
-It is still available to purchase.
+The scent is powdery-sweet.
+The production was apparently discontinued.

 Main accords